dmd-program/dmd-100/topics/character.md

 10. **Stock character:** Archetypal, stereotypical, and flat.
 11. **Foil character:** Typically contrasts the main character in qualities and values so that we may learn more about the main character.
 12. **Symbolic character:** This character represents an abstract concept like "hope" or "justice."

-See [tvtropes.org wiki](http://tvtropes.org/pmwiki/pmwiki.php/Main/CharacterizationTropes) for an expansive collection of character tropes.

 ## Character profile